wjabrac/agent-mono/apps/autoagent-core/README.md

 ### Logging Configuration

-AutoAgent uses `LoggerManager` for runtime logging.
-Configure logging behavior with the following environment variables:
+AutoAgent uses `LoggerManager` for runtime logging and includes optional OpenTelemetry tracing.
+Configure behavior with the following environment variables:

 - `LOG_LEVEL` – `DEBUG`, `INFO`, `WARN`, or `ERROR` (defaults to `INFO`).
 - `JSON_LOGS` – set to `true` to emit structured JSON logs.
 - `DEFAULT_LOG` – write logs to a file when set to `true`.
 - `LOG_PATH` – optional path to the log file when `DEFAULT_LOG` is enabled.
-- `SENTRY_DSN` – when provided, enables Sentry monitoring for the server and workflow components.
+- `OTEL_EXPORTER_OTLP_ENDPOINT` – when provided, OpenTelemetry traces from the server and workflow are sent to the specified collector.
+Without it, traces are printed to the console.

 Example configuration: